Sections in this article:

 The Mandelbrot set (shown above), a specific type of fractal named after him, emerged from the iteration of a seemingly straightforward mathematical formula.
 This set showcased the mesmerizing beauty and complexity of fractals, captivating mathematicians, scientists, and artists alike.

 Fractals found applications across various disciplines.
-In science, they became instrumental in modeling natural phenomena like coastlines, weather formations, and the branching patterns of trees and rivers.
+In science, they became instrumental in modelling natural phenomena like coastlines, weather formations, and the branching patterns of trees and rivers.
 Fractals also influenced technology, aiding in the development of computer graphics, data compression algorithms, and signal processing techniques (more on those below).

 Mandelbrot’s work significantly expanded our understanding of geometry, revealing the concepts behind the prevalence of irregularity and complexity in nature.
 His contributions bridged the gap between mathematics and the natural world, illustrating how simple iterative processes could generate complex structures echoing those observed in our environment.